 Sept.
 15, 2021

 SARANAC LAKE – Students in the college’s nursing program were notified Tuesday evening that the lecture portion of their PN and ADN classes will shift to remote instruction, effective Wednesday, Sept.
 15, 2021.

 The decision was predicated on prevention and a desire to:

 - keep potential exposures lower by minimizing the number of times larger groups are together on campus (and nursing is the largest group of classes on campus),

 - keep continuity and equity of nursing instruction across all three campuses, and

 - maintain the ability for our nursing students to safely attend clinical.

 While the college is not seeing increases in infections on our campuses at this time, the North Country region continues to see higher than average positivity rates.
 Moving the lecture portion of PN and ADN classes to remote was one more step the college could take to help limit the spread.

 Policies and Protocols

-To view the full list of policies and protocols for the semester, and to view a list of Frequently Asked Questions, please visit our Fall 2021 page.
+To view the full list of policies and protocols for the Spring 2022 semester, please visit our Spring 2022 page.